-Trump nominee with ties to Putin faces confirmation hearing
+Trump's top diplomat: Russia 'must be held to account for its actions'

 The oil man, who had headed the ExxonMobil empire since 2006 until retiring at the end of last year, began his journey to Washington in Texas.
 He was born and educated there, and spent his adult life inside the company, starting in 1975 as a production engineer after graduating from the University of Texas at Austin.
 He's never worked anywhere else.

 Tillerson emerged as a candidate for secretary of state after high-profile national security Republicans -- all of whom had worked for the oil company at some point -- recommended him to Trump.
-Former Secretaries of State Condoleezza Rice and James Baker, former National Security Adviser Stephen Hadley and former Defense Secretary Robert Gates sang Tillerson's praises.
+Former Secretaries of State Condoleezza Rice and James Baker, former National Security Adviser Stephen Hadley and Gates, the former Defense Secretary, sang Tillerson's praises.

 He eventually won out over more well-known figures, including former Republican presidential candidate Mitt Romney and ex-UN Ambassador John Bolton.
 After Tillerson's nomination was announced, Washington watchers began sifting through his company's record for clues as to how he might perform on the world stage.